UmbraChimera/The-Gaze-of-the-Pontifex/The Gaze of the Pontifex/Lore Bible/Locations/Respite/Halls of Relief/Halls of Relief.md

 | Tailor | **Threads of Grace** | Provides clothing for orphans and refugees; donations always welcome. |
 | Market | **Golden Sun Market** | Bazaar combining faith goods, relics, and free meals for the needy. |
 | Inn | **The Lantern’s Rest** | Comfortable lodging for pilgrims and volunteer healers. |

----

-## GM Hooks
-- An outbreak spreads faster than divine healing can contain — and the sick whisper in strange tongues.
-- A generous noble donor disappears; their tithes may have been funding the Spiral’s rebirth.
-- One of Serenya’s healers has discovered her true nature — and begs the PCs to help them escape the city.